 The doctor will take out the tubes if x-rays show that the kidney stones are gone and your kidney has healed.
 If stones are still there, you may have the same procedure again soon.

-Percutaneous nephrostolithotomy or nephrolithotomy almost always help ease the symptoms of kidney stones.
-Often,the doctor is able to get rid of your kidney stones completely.
+Percutaneous nephrostolithotomy or nephrolithotomy almost always helps ease the symptoms of kidney stones.
+Often, the doctor is able to remove your kidney stones completely.
 Sometimes you need to have other procedures to get rid of the stones.

 Most people who are treated for kidney stones need to make lifestyle changes so that their bodies do not make new kidney stones.
 These changes include avoiding certain foods and not taking certain vitamins.
 Some people also have to take medicines to keep new stones from forming.

 Matlaga BR, Lingeman JE.
 Surgical management of upper urinary tract calculi.
 In: Wein AJ, Kavoussi LR, Novick AC, et al., eds.
 Campbell-Walsh Urology .
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 48.

 Wen CC, Nakada SY.
 Treatment selection and outcomes: renal calculi.
 Urol Clin North Am .
 2007;34(3):409-19.
 PMID: 17678990 www.ncbi.nlm.nih.gov/pubmed/17678990 .